cdoky/URLNavigatorExt/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run `pod install && sourcery` from the Example directory first.

 ## Dependencies
 - [URLNavigator](https://github.com/devxoul/URLNavigator):Elegant URL Routing for Swift